 The Alexander Technique works by initially establishing the ideal relationship between the head, the neck and the back while in movement.
 This “core” of the body supports the limbs and provides the structural environment for breathing and the internal organs.
 As tension lessens and spaciousness returns, the nervous system is calmed and the state of being enlivens.

-While learning to access this natural relationship between the head, neck and back from the inside, students learn body awareness, spatial awareness, movement awareness and how to calm their own nervous system.
+While learning to access this natural relationship between the head, neck and back from the inside, students learn body awareness, spatial awareness, movement awareness, breath awareness and how to calm their own nervous system.
 Long-held patterns of movement, posture, breath, voice and unhelpful ways of thinking can be released and new patterns of whole being balance emerge.
 As capacity for somatic embodiment increases, students learn to respond with choice rather than react from habit.

 Laura Huxley – Author, Educator